 The data was collected the first time for the underlying reporting year 2022.
-The 2023 data is presented in two versions, (1) Like-for-like including only assets that were included in the prior year's PAI statement and are therefore comparable to the 2022 data, and (2) complete 2023 data, including all assets that were owned by the funds managed by the ECE REP during the entire year 2023.
+Historical comparison of the 2024 data with previous periods is presented below.
+The 2023 data is presented in two versions, (1) Like-for-like including only assets that were included in the 2022 PAI statement and are therefore comparable to the 2022 data, and (2) complete 2023 data, including all assets that were owned by the funds managed by the ECE REP during the entire year 2023.